 - Be hands-free.
 If you’re on your phone a lot, it is best if you can get a headset.
 If you can’t, don’t hold the phone between your neck and shoulder while you write and or type.
 This habit can be particularly hard to break since most of us write and hold the phone with the same hand.

 - Stretch.
 This one is kind of obvious but bears repeating.
 Just a little bit of stretching in your day can go a long way.
-Check out this stretching guide to lead you through a five minute kick at the can.
 For standing stretch inspiration, poke through the Straighten Up Alberta site and for seated stretches, read through what the Canadian Centre for Occupational Health and Safety has to offer.

 - Create a culture.
 Many people are self-conscious about stretching in their work station.
 Make it a topic for a staff meeting or be an example to others and be the leader who starts the trend to stretch at work either on your own or as a group.

 Stretching can vastly improve our overall health and can provide a much needed mental break when we’re deep into a project at work.
 Here are a couple of things to remember to keep you on the path to stretching success: